 The toasting process doesn’t necessarily take long.
 However, if you eat toast daily, the minutes do add up.
 In America, the average household spends approximately 35 hours making toast every year, with about 75 million members enjoying delicious toast daily.

-Toasty Fact 8: Is French toast really toast?
+Toasty Fact 8: French toast is not really a toast.

 Technically, French toast is not really toasted.
 It is not the bread itself that gets toasted, but rather the egg coating covering the slice.
 While you do have the crunch and the nice brown color, the bread is roasted in a pan and it is not put into a toaster.